yugabyte/yugabyte-db/docs/content/preview/reference/drivers/nodejs/yugabyte-pg-reference.md

 ## Fundamentals

-Learn how to perform the common tasks required for Java App Development using the PostgreSQL psycopg2 driver.
+Learn how to perform the common tasks required for Node.js App Development using the YugabyteDB node-postgres smart driver.

 {{< note title="Note">}}